jinfive/Solar-tracking-monitoring-system/README.md

 ## 📌 project information
 ### KANGWON NATIONAL UNIVERSITY
 📖
-capstone design
-Development period:2024.03.04 ~ 2024.06.10
+Development period:2023.11.09 ~ 2023.12.07
 <br>
 ## 👥 Team introduction
-Team leader:김흥주
+Team leader:김진오
 <br>
-team member:김진오,남강현,이채형
+team member:남강현,박상욱,이정원

 ## Project Introduction
-Development of Power-analysis-control-system-for-home-smart-grid
+Development of Solar tracking monitoring system
 <ul>
   <li>Energy saving: Blocking standby power for home appliances used at home</li>
   <li>Abnormal current detection: Analyzes the current waveform of electronic products in use and cuts off power when an abnormality is detected.</li>